arkum/arkum.github.io/_posts/2016-11-23-brief-history-of-usd.md

 USD, CCD, CCA, UII, CCF, AIF…. ever seen so many TLA's in one sentence?
 Brace yourself, you are in for a ride.
 Jokes aside, I am going to give you a glimpse of the evolution of USD.
 Apart from enjoying some technology history, I believe you might be able to make some sense about some of the product features and design decisions you might have had to take during USD implementation

-Below graph will give you a glimpse of the evolution of Unified Service Desktop from Customer Care Framework. (sort of a TLDR version, (I warn you about TLA's :))
+Below graph will give you a glimpse of the evolution of Unified Service Desktop from Customer Care Framework. (sort of a TLDR version, (I warned you about TLA's :smile:)

 ![image](/uploads/2016/11/usdhistory1.png){: .img-fluid}

 ## How it started
 It all started somewhere in 2002 from an implementation done by Microsoft Consulting Services for a customer, integrating some of their LOB applications and creating an integrated desktop application housing various LOB applications.
 After the implementation Microsoft felt that such an application would benefit many, especially call centres and released Contact Centre Framework in year 2003.
-It was named Contact Centre Framework as it as aimed at contact centres
+It was named Contact Centre Framework as it was aimed at contact centres

 Later Microsoft renamed it to Customer Care Framework realising the potential for the applicability of the product in environments other than contact centres.